Direct `.exe` download

 Legal

-WearStream is an independent project and is not affiliated with, endorsed by, or sponsored by VRChat, Samsung, Google, or Wear OS.
+WearStream is an independent project and is not affiliated with, endorsed by, or sponsored by VRChat, Samsung, Google, Wear OS, Apple, Apple Watch, or iPhone.

 VRChat and related names, marks, and products are the property of their respective owners.